• mobile-icon

 In our swim school, we follow the Swim England National Teaching Plan for teaching swimming which has 7 stages for learning to swim.
 Stage 1 is a complete beginner and after completing stage 7, children are confident and competent swimmers.

-a competitive swimmer is diving in a pool
+competitive swimmers racing and diving in the pool

 Swimming Clubs: Diving into Competition